cass-kul/cass-kul.github.io/_exercises/5-os.md

 {% endif %}

-# The Heap - Revisited
+# The heap - revisited
 During the last session, you learned how to *dynamically allocate memory* on the *heap*.
-The dynamic allocation is required when data structures have to be allocated that can shrink or grow in size at runtime; it is not known prior to compilation how much memory should be allocated for these data structures.
+Dynamic allocation is required when data structures have to be allocated that can shrink or grow in size at runtime; it is not known prior to compilation how much memory should be allocated for these data structures.

 In order to tackle this problem, a big chunk of memory was reserved in the `.data` section that could be used to dynamically request and allocate memory.
 We used register `s9` to keep track of the next free memory location in the heap.
 A simple allocator function could be used to request memory from the *heap* and increase the address of the first free memory location with the amount of bytes that was requested: